What to do when Ubuntu Freezes/Crashes?

 You may want to try restarting the GUI.

-// For Ubuntu 12.04+ (lightdm is the default display manager) sudo service lightdm restart // For Ubuntu 11.04 or earlier (as gdm used to be the default display manager): sudo service gdm restart // For Kubuntu, (default display manager is kdm) sudo service kdm restart
+// For Ubuntu 12.04 to 20.04 and above (lightdm is the default display manager) sudo service lightdm restart // For Ubuntu 11.04 or earlier (as gdm used to be the default display manager): sudo service gdm restart // For Kubuntu, (default display manager is kdm) sudo service kdm restart

 If you’re using another display manager, replace